National Gallery

 Ireland’s National Gallery in Dublin is home to some of the country’s best works of art, all contained in an attractive building dating back to 1864.
 There’s a lovely, relaxed feel to the place and if you’re into your art, you could easily spend the best part of a day in here.
 We’d still recommend visiting, even if art isn’t your thing because the building itself is interesting, especially the Millennium extension which gives the gallery a modern street frontage and grand atrium entrance.

-Johannes Vermeer’s ‘A woman writing a letter with her maidservant’
+National Gallery of Ireland – Johannes Vermeer (1632-1675), ‘A woman writing a letter with her maidservant’

 Inside the gallery there are 15,000 works of art!
 Amongst the paintings and other art works to look out for, there’s the Taking of Christ by Caravaggio, For The Road by Jack Yeats and the Sick Call by Mathew James which depicts the suffering of the Irish population following the famine.
 Amongst them is ‘A woman writing a letter with her maidservant’ by Johannes Vermeer (pictured above).
 The gallery also has a nice cafe and restaurant.